On the Generalization of Stochastic Gradient Descent with Momentum: Additional experiments

-The generalization error (with respect to cross entropy) and training error versus the number of training samples, $n$, under SGMM with fixed $T=1000$ iterations are shown in Figures \ref{NF1} and \ref{NF2}, respectively, for $\mu=0, 0.5, 0.9$.
-In Figures \ref{NF1a} and \ref{NF2a}, we plot the generalization error (with respect to classification accuracy) and the training accuracy as a function of the number of training samples for the same dataset.
-First, we observe that the generalization error (with respect to both cross entropy and classification accuracy) decreases as $n$ increases for all values of $\mu$, which is suggested by our stability upper-bound in Theorem \ref{thm:sconstab}.
-In addition, for sufficiently large $n$, we observe that the generalization error increases with $\mu$, consistent with Theorem~\ref{thm:sconstab}.
-On the other hand, the training error increases as $n$ increases, which is expected.
-We can observe that adding momentum reduces training error as it improves the convergence rate.
-The training accuracy also improves by adding momentum as illustrated in Fig.~\ref{NF2a}.
+We show in~\cref{NF1} the generalization error (w.r.t. cross entropy) versus the number of training samples, $n$, under~\ref{update} with fixed $T=1000$ iterations for $\mu=0, 0.5, 0.9$.
+In~\cref{NF2a}, we plot the training accuracy as a function of the number of training samples for the same dataset.
+First, we observe that the generalization error decreases as $n$ increases for all values of $\mu$, which is also suggested by our stability upper bound in~\cref{thm:sconstab}.
+In addition, for sufficiently large $n$, we observe that the generalization error increases with $\mu$, consistent with~\cref{thm:sconstab}.
+The training accuracy also improves by adding momentum as illustrated in~\cref{NF2a}.

-In order to study the optimization error of SGMM, we show the training error and test error versus the number of epochs, under SGMM trained with $n=500$ samples in Figures \ref{NF3} and \ref{NF4}, respectively.
-We plot the classification accuracy for training and test datasets in Figures \ref{NF3a} and \ref{NF4a} respectively.
-We observe that the training error decreases as the number of epochs increases for all values of $\mu$, which is consistent with the convergence analysis in Theorem \ref{thm:sconopt}.
+In order to study the optimization error of~\ref{update}, we show in~\cref{NF3,NF4}, the training error and test error, respectively, versus the number of epochs, under~\ref{update} trained with $n=500$ samples.
+We plot the classification accuracy for training dataset in~\cref{NF3a}.
+We observe that the training error decreases as the number of epochs increases for all values of $\mu$, which is consistent with the convergence analysis in~\cref{thm:sconopt}.
 Furthermore, as expected, we see that adding momentum improves the training error and accuracy.
-However, as the number of epochs increases, we note that the benefit of momentum on the test error and accuracy becomes negligible.
-This happens because adding momentum also results in a higher generalization error thus penalizing the gain in training error.
+However, as the number of epochs increases, we note that the benefit of momentum on the test error becomes negligible.
+This happens because adding momentum also results in a higher generalization error thus offsetting the gain in training error.